Background

 - Most lower limb DVTs begin in calf veins, propagating proximally.

-- PE occurs when thrombus embolizes to pulmonary arteries → increased pulmonary vascular resistance, RV strain, hypoxemia.
+- Pulmonary embolism (PE) occurs when thrombus embolizes to pulmonary arteries, leading to increased pulmonary vascular resistance, right ventricular strain, and hypoxemia.
+(Kahn 2014)π

-- Long-term sequelae: venous valve destruction → reflux → venous hypertension → PTS.
+- Long-term sequelae: venous valve destruction leads to reflux, venous hypertension, and post-thrombotic syndrome (PTS).

 DVT